-Since we began, we have made over 1500 individual revisions to this system.
-The amount of time required to build the product that we have built is immense.
+Since we began, we have made over 2000 revisions to this system.
+The amount of time required to build the product that we have built so far is immense.

 There is simply no way around the time investment needed to launch a very technical product of such high quality that we can be truly proud of.

-Our immediate focus is to gain more traffic and awareness to Lemodus and have begun optimising the website for organic (non-paid) search rankings.
+Our immediate focus is to gain more traffic and awareness to Lemodus and have begun optimising the website for organic (non-paid) search engine optimised rankings.